isaiahcolson/inventory-tracker/README.md

 - [ ] -  - object embedding
 - [ ] -  - animate modal
 - [ ] -  - information page/modal
+- [ ] - isaiah - replace landing page image with "final" version if info or profile is added
 - [ ] -  - css to apply to items that have a quantity fall below the reorder level
 - [ ] -  - add empty list notification for lists
 - [ ] -  - add empty list notification for items